defi-wonderland/smock/README.rst

 Smock is inspired by `sinon <https://sinonjs.org>`_, `sinon-chai <https://www.chaijs.com/plugins/sinon-chai>`_, and Python's `unittest.mock <https://docs.python.org/3/library/unittest.mock.html>`_.
 Although Smock is currently only compatible with `hardhat <https://hardhat.org>`_, we plan to extend support to other testing frameworks like `Truffle <https://www.trufflesuite.com/>`_.

+If you wanna chat about the future of Solidity Mocking, join our `Discord <https://discord.com/invite/22RQcJjau9>`_!

 Features
 --------